juhasev/sample-ninja-help/panelist-imported-select-file.md

 ### Data type detection and how it affects mapping

-The importer scans each column and attempt to discover the CSV data type and the potential target data variable types.
+The importer scans each column and attempts to discover the column's data type and the potential target data variable types.
 The detection runs in the following order:

 ```javascript
 [